UPDTATE: Empathic Building is now a part of Haltian. Read more about the news here.

 Where is Empathic Building going in the future?
 The answer is easy – towards more empathy.

 “Next we will improve the reporting things, meaning the way you can manage the end-user experience.
 An example of this is biodata.
 Right now we are gathering verbal and written information and feedback on how people experience their environment.
 We rely completely on people’s reporting on whether their experiences are positive or negative.
 But I believe that in the future we can gather information from biodata on how people experience the situations.
 This way we could find problems or situations that might in one way or another prevent people from fluently executing their tasks.
-That is the future we are aiming for.”
+That is the future of smart buildings we are aiming for.”

 From connected buildings to connected humans